Spider-Man: No Way Home post-credits scenes, explained

 This gives us a taste of the allies and villains we'll see in the upcoming Doctor Strange sequel.
 The dark version of Doctor Strange is almost certainly Strange Supreme, who played a pivotal role in What If... ?

-This alternate reality Strange became obsessed with reversing the death of fellow surgeon and lover Christine Palmer (Rachel McAdams).
-He amassed incredible power by absorbing other mystical beings, but can't revive Christine and ultimately destroys his universe.
+This alternate-reality Strange became obsessed with reversing the death of fellow surgeon and lover Christine Palmer (Rachel McAdams).
+He amassed incredible power by absorbing other mystical beings, but he can't revive Christine and ultimately destroys his universe.

-You might remember Mordo becoming disillusioned with what he saw as Strange and the Ancient One abusing the mystic arts in 2016's Doctor Strange, and stealing Jonathan Pangborn's powers in his quest to rid the world of sorcerers during that movie's post-credits scene -- it's likely that will bring him into conflict with Strange in the sequel.
+You might remember Mordo becoming disillusioned with what he saw as Strange and the Ancient One abusing the mystic arts in 2016's Doctor Strange, and stealing Jonathan Pangborn's powers in his quest to rid the world of sorcerers during that movie's post-credits scene.
+It's likely that'll bring him into conflict with Strange in the sequel.